 b) if the type of access technology utilization control indicates "current PLMN", the UE shall delete all previously stored entries associated with PLMNs included in the list of equivalent PLMNs and indicating "current PLMN and its equivalent PLMN(s)".

+NOTE 1: If the received access technology utilization control information indicates "current PLMN and its equivalent PLMN(s)" only one entry is added to the list of "PLMNs with associated access technology restrictions" together with the PLMN identity of the current PLMN.